Authentic Lessons for 21st Century Learning

 Engage

 Guide the students through a Four Corners activity.
-Place one of four signs in each corner of the room that read Strongly Agree, Agree, Disagree, and Strongly Disagree, then pose the following question to the students: "Is America truly a great 'melting pot'?"
-Ask students to move to the corner that best represents their opinions.
+Place one of four signs in each corner of the room that read Strongly Agree, Agree, Disagree, and Strongly Disagree.
+Ask students to move to the corner that best represents their opinion: "Is America truly a great 'melting pot'?"
 Give students a few minutes to discuss their thoughts with peers who selected the same corner.
 After students have had a few minutes to discuss, ask them to choose a representative to speak for their position.
 After each representative speaks, ask students if they would like to move to a different corner after hearing different perspectives.

 Explore

 After students have finished their individual work, ask students to get into small groups of 4-6 and compare the experience of their immigrant(s) to those of the rest of their group.
-They should discuss similarities and differences of the immigrant experience.
+Show slides 4-7 and ask them to discuss similarities and differences of the immigrant experience.
 Make sure that each group member represents a different immigrant story.
-Once students have had time to share in small groups, have the small groups share out with the whole class to develop a greater understanding of the similarities between most immigrant stories.
+Show slides 8 and 9.
+Use the Think-Pair-Share strategy, and once students have had time to share in small groups, have the small groups share out with the whole class to develop a greater understanding of the similarities between most immigrant stories.

 Show students the Schoolhouse Rock cartoon from 1976 titled "The Great American Melting Pot," which can be found YouTube (linked here or URL in the Resources section of this lesson).
 Ask students to get back into their groups, then give them approximately 5-10 minutes to compare and contrast the children's cartoon with the real-life immigrant stories they explored.
 You may want to use a Venn diagram to assist students with their compare and contrast.

-After the groups meet and turn in their Venn diagrams, allow students to discuss as a class how the immigrant experience was portrayed in the cartoon and compare that with the stories of real-life immigrants.
+After the groups meet and turn in their Venn diagrams, ask students to discuss as a class how the immigrant experience was portrayed in the cartoon and the photograph on slide 10 and compare that with the stories of real-life immigrants.
+Use the 3-2-1 strategy to examine the photograph on the slide.

 Explain

-Using the CUS component, students will circle important terms (C), then they will underline important details (U), and lastly, put a star next to the main idea (S).
-After they have read the handout and annotated it using the CUS component, bring the class back together and discuss the important terms, details, and main idea.
+Using the CUS component, ask students to circle important terms (C), then underline important details (U), and lastly, put a star next to the main idea (S).
+After they have read the article and annotated it using the CUS component, bring the class back together and discuss the important terms, details, and main idea.

-Once students have actively engaged with the handout using the CUS component of CUS and Discuss, as a class, discuss their CUS components from the article.
+Once students have actively engaged with the handout using the CUS component of CUS have them discuss their CUS components from the Rush of Immigrants article.
 Give them a few minutes of time to share their thoughts and ask any questions they may have about important terms or details.

 After the collaborative list has been made, ask students to share some of the items from their lists that were marked off.
 Ask the class to share why they felt like these items were less significant that those remaining on the list.